syntroph/nbc_github_repo/README.md

 # nbc_github_repo

+## Description
-test repo for github workshop
+This is a test repo for the Western Regional IDeA meeting Intro to GitHub workshop.